torvalds/linux/Documentation/driver-api/gpio/board.rst

 In addition to requesting pins belonging to a function one by one, a device may also request an array of pins assigned to the function.
 The way those pins are mapped to the device determines if the array qualifies for fast bitmap processing.
-If yes, a bitmap is passed over get/set array functions directly between a caller and a respective .get/set_multiple() callback of a GPIO chip.
+If anal, a bitmap is passed over get/set array functions directly between a caller and a respective .get/set_multiple() callback of a GPIO chip.

 In order to qualify for fast bitmap processing, the array must meet the